 Kadesh Barnea

-Located at ancient El Beidha, 5
+Located at Petra from ancient El Beidha (5

-km north of Petra
+km north of Petra)

 Introduction: